Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.76 team ERA that ranks 24th across all MLB pitching staffs.
+- The Cardinals have a 4.77 team ERA that ranks 24th among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cardinals pitchers combine to give up 178 home runs (1.1 per game), the sixth-fewest in the league.

-- In his most recent outing on Sunday against the San Diego Padres, the lefty threw 3 1/3 innings, giving up six earned runs while surrendering 11 hits.
+- His most recent appearance came on Tuesday against the Milwaukee Brewers, when the right-hander threw seven innings, surrendering one earned run while giving up five hits.

-- The 23-year-old has put up a 7.98 ERA and 7.7 strikeouts per nine innings across seven games this season, while allowing a batting average of .336 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.